abi-am/omicss-25/Group projects/GP2/README.md

 ## Week 4
 ## 8/18/2025 - 11AM-12PM
-### TRV analysis on pre-generated table: check for dataset batch effects [Davit T.]
+### TRV analysis on pre-generated table: check for dataset batch effects
-Use only healthy samples (discard p18 from prostate cancer data) of all available datasets for: @LN you can remove p18 from the table a priori not to introduce confusion
+Use only healthy samples of all available datasets for:
 - Hierarchical Clustering
-- CLR + PCA @LN maybe no PCA? see below
-- Permanova, PCoA @LN I would suggest to concenterate on one and specific, .e.g PCoA + Euclidean distance + CLR; not to confuse with PCA, pcoa, normalized and unnormalized.
-So you can provide more detailed instructions on what metric to use how to normalize
+- PCoA + Euclidean distance + CLR, Permanova
 - Try with and without canonical variant

 ## 8/18/2025 - 12PM-1PM
-### TRV analysis on pre-generated table: between dataset comparisons [Tatevik]
+### TRV analysis on pre-generated table: between dataset comparisons
 Compare TRV percentages between healthy and cancer samples across multiple datasets, after checking that no significant batch effect is detected among healthy samples from different datasets.
 Use the same filtered TRV list obtained from the previous filtering step.

 Group: